nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 ## Managing Tasks
+In the following sections, you will find the features that are available to you on the `Task Page`.

-To manage the tasks of a particular group, you will have to be on its respective `Task Page`, which typically looks like this:
+A `Task Page` typically looks like this:
 <img src="./images/UiTaskPage.png" width="650" height="529"/>
 <br>
-<span style="font-size: 10px; font-style: italic;">Figure 12</span>

-The following sections will contain the features that are available to you on the `Task Page`.

 ### Adding a task: `add task`

-Adds a new task into the task page.
+Adds a new task to a selected group.

 **Command Format:**